Undergraduate Programs, Shared Curriculum Requirements

 Written Communication (3 credits): Courses in this area focus on the gathering, analysis and ethical use of information.
 Students will be asked to evaluate and produce written communication across multiple genres, communicative approaches and media platforms.

-Oral Communication (3 credits): Courses in this area focus on the ability to listen to, interpret, create and share verbal and nonverbal messages in a variety of situations.
+Communication and Context (3 credits): Courses in this area focus on the ability to listen to, interpret, create and share verbal and nonverbal messages in a variety of situations.
 These courses ask students to craft effective communication that is respectful, weighs ethical obligations and constraints, and manages conflict.

 Fine Arts (3 credits): Courses in this area typically focus on theatre, dance, music, creative writing and the visual arts as forms of expression.
 These courses help students develop their capacity to express themselves creatively through an artistic medium and/or gain understanding of an aesthetic tradition.